What Are The Best Places To Learn To Code Online?

 ✔️ Youtube is free.
 Free is free, and there’s absolutely nothing wrong with starting with some free self-directed learning.
 In fact, it's probably a great idea to start with some free content and see if you're even truly interested in learning to code before investing in other training.

-While you're here, we might as well plug our own YouTube channel where we post 2-3 new videos every week as well as some great crash courses for beginners.
+While you're here, I might as well plug our own YouTube channel where we post 2-3 new videos every week as well as some great crash courses for beginners.

 Cons